erlwes/NotesToSystemBeepMelody/README.md

 3. Providing the desired formula to calculate durations, again it used static values "for simplicity".
 4. Telling it to bake/pre-calulate the melody for increased playback performance, rather than doing it live in playback function (probably unnessasary on todays computers, but fun)
 5. And finally, telling it that the hashtable for storing the melody has to be ORDERED! 😂

-My idea was to take the MusicXML-format as input, but all the examples was paywalled so...

 # Example
 The script needs a BMP and notes to make a playable melody.
 It looks like this: